austinwarren/project-5/README.md

 # UOCIS322 - Project 5 #
 Brevet time calculator with MongoDB!

+Name: Austin Warren

+Description: In this application we are creating a calculator which calculates the opening and closing times for an ACP brevet.
+The main algorithm finds the open and close times at various brevet distances.
+There is an added MongoDB service to our flask app, which stores basic information in the database.
+It also fetches information from the database to fill in the form using them.
+To use docker, use the command "docker built -t myimage" in your command line.
+Then run "docker run -dp HOSTPORT:CONTAINERPORT myimage".
+After docker is running, type in "127.0.0.1:HOSTPORT" into your browser, and this should pull up the ACP Brevet Times calculator webpage.

+Contact: awarren3@uoregon.edu

 ## Overview

 You'll add a storage to your previous project using MongoDB and `docker-compose`.